psbiomech/lasem-data-processing/README.md

 ## Outputs

 The output is a Matlab struct called *bb* containing all relevant data as described below.
+An Excel file is also created containing the time histories of the subject and cohort means of the Body Builder data only.

 Body Builder data from C3D file:
 1. Angles